Meghan Vaccaro ran to defend against her soccer opponent as she'd done hundreds of times before.

 One of her early spare-time activities — she played in an indoor soccer match.

 You don’t have to be a professional athlete to get world-class care for your sports-related needs.
-The Novant Health team of sports medicine experts has the latest tools and techniques to get you back on the field, court or course- and playing your best.
+Download our guide on common sports-related injuries.